Name Change Legislation by U.S. Congress

 Within 36 CFR, park superintendents are granted the right to make park-specific regulations.
 The Superintendent's Compendium serves as public notice, identifies areas closed for public use, provides a list of activities requiring either a special use permit or reservation, and elaborates on public use and resource protection regulations pertaining specifically to the administration of the park.is the document that spells out Cuyahoga Valley National Park's regulations.

 Weapons Prohibited in Federal Facilities: Federal law prohibits firearms in certain facilities in this park; those facilities are marked with signs at all public entrances.
-This includes, but is not limited to, Park Headquarters buildings, Happy Days Lodge, Canal Exploration Center, Boston Store Visitor Center, Peninsula Depot Visitor Center, and Hunt House.
+This includes, but is not limited to, Park Headquarters buildings, Happy Days Lodge, Canal Exploration Center, Boston Mill Visitor Center, Boston Store, Peninsula Depot Visitor Center, and Hunt House.
 It is also illegal to possess firearms within the boundaries of the Cuyahoga Valley Environmental Education Center property.
-Refer to 18 U.S.C. § 930.

 Hunting is Prohibited in the Park: Federal law prohibits hunting and the discharge of firearms in the park.
 Refer to 36 CFR 2.2(a)(1) and 36 CFR 2.4(a)(1)(iii).